 Bluestreak’s box art:

 The bot mode itself is just as nice as the alt mode.
 Although lacking articulation as these G1 figures will, the character personality that is brought out with detailed stickers, cool weapon accessories, and a great blend of silver and black colors makes up for the lack of articulation, not to mention a pretty cool head sculpt.
 I love the missile launchers Bluestreak comes with.
 Although they’re supposed to be sitting more so on his shoulders, you have to peg them straight into his head – makes for a really intimidating look when a soldier is willing to launch missiles RIGHT next to his ears.
 Although I don’t think this figure has as much play value as a G1 Ratchet has with his medic bay, I can easily have seen myself buying this figure over many others if I were a kid in the 80′s.
-Bluestreak just feels cool in hand, probably because he’s much more of a solider with his blaster and missile launchers.
-The bot mode is an absolute win in my opinion and I can only hope his mold brothers seem as cool as Bluestreak.
+The bot mode hits several high notes and I can only hope his mold brothers seem as cool as Bluestreak.

 Overall rating 8/10: